zozzlethena/docs/pages/tokenomics.md

 voting on their preferred liquidity pool _gauges_. `$VELO` emissions will be distributed proportionally to the total votes a liquidity pool receives.

 In return, voters receive 100% of the trading fees and bribes collected through the liquidity pool they vote for.
-Trading fees acrrue in the epoch following the vote snapshot.
+Trading fees accrue in the epoch as soon as the vote is cast.
 Bribes accrue to voters in the same epoch in which they're deposited.

 Voting for gauges, or in fact any action related to the `$veVELO` NFT is